dinozaurus0/TDD-Tic-Tac-Toe/Tasks.md

   - have a column with more than 2 fields
   - have a container of multiple columns
   - ways to check rows and diagonals for win state

+  Future sessions(2-3 months or more ^^):
+  - manual mutation testing
+  - setup automated mutation tool (like Muter)